Puppy Pen vs Crate: Which One Do You Need?

 Whenever you can’t be supervising your puppy during potty training, he should be in his crate.
 Never confine a puppy in a crate for more than two hours.
 Older puppies and adult dogs are usually ok in their crate for up to four hours, once they’ve been properly crate trained.

 Crate training also comes in handy for traveling, trips to the vet, boarding, or during emergencies, such as if you ever need to evacuate during a storm.
+If you have a new dog that’s scared of you or his new surroundings, having a crate to retreat to will help him feel safe while he adjusts.

 A dog who has been properly crate trained is also less likely to suffer from issues with separation anxiety later in life.
 The process of crate training teaches them how to self-comfort, so as long as their crate is available, they have a safe place to go, even when they’re separated from you.